C2SM/c2sm.github.io/docs/models/icon/large_use_cases.md

 sbatch --partition debug --time 00:30:00 check.${EXP}.run
 ```

-!!! note
-    If you are using an out-of-source build, make sure to have copied the `scripts` folder of icon-nwp into it.

 Check in the LOG file if all tests passed.

 #### Test on GPU
 If all tests are validating on CPU, the next step is to test on GPU.
 Follow the same steps as for CPU and run nproma and mpi test.
+Again, check in the LOG file if all tests passed before going over to the next step.

-If those tests also validate on GPU, you can continue with the tolerance test to ensure that running on GPU gives basically the same results as running on CPU.
+To ensure that running on GPU gives basically the same results as running on CPU.
 Therefore, please follow the instructions in [Validating with probtest without buildbot references (Generating tolerances for non standard tests) :material-open-in-new:](https://gitlab.dkrz.de/icon/wiki/-/wikis/GPU-development/Validating-with-probtest-without-buildbot-references-(Generating-tolerances-for-non-standard-tests)){:target="_blank"}).
-If also the probtest validates, you can change the `checksuite_modes` to `'t'` and everything is set for activating the test in a CI pipeline.
+If probtest validates, you can change the `checksuite_modes` to `'t'` and everything is set for activating the test in a CI pipeline.

 ### 1.3 Activate Test in a CI Pipeline
 If you followed the steps above in [1.2 Local testing](large_use_cases.md#12-local-testing), everything is set to activate the test in a CI pipeline.
 Therefore, push your changes to a branch on icon-nwp and open a merge request.
 Then follow the instructions in [Member selection for generating probtest tolerances :material-open-in-new:](https://gitlab.dkrz.de/icon/wiki/-/wikis/GPU-development/Member-selection-for-generating-probtest-tolerances){:target="_blank"} for adding tolerances and references as well as best members for generating them to the CI pipeline.